niplav/site/daygame_cost_benefit.md

 *– [Sebastian Harris](https://www.globalseducer.com/), [“Daygame: A Quick Beginner’s Guide“](https://www.globalseducer.com/daygame/), 2018*

+Many daygamers follow the London Daygame Model<!--TODO: link--> which is fairly linear and based on approaches that last 5-10 minutes each.

+Is this method of daygame worth it, and if yes, how much should one be doing?

-I first review existing texts on the topic and find them lacking in several ways.
+In this text, I first review existing texts on the topic and find them lacking in several ways.
 I then present a simple and general model for the value of doing a number of daygame approaches, and find that it recommends doing 2032 approaches with a value of \$1914 in the optimum.
 I then extend the model to more subjective and hard to measure factors such as positive side effects, effects of daygame on mood and similar other factors, and estimate that \_.

-The models don't consider externalities, be they positive or negative.
+The models presented don't consider externalities, be they positive or negative.
 That is the subject of a different debate.

 Similar Analyses
 ----------------

-One such already existing cost analysis of game is [Free Northerner 2012](https://freenortherner.wordpress.com/2012/06/12/economic-analysis-of-casual-sex-prostitution-vs-game/ "Economic Analysis of Casual Sex – Prostitution vs Game"), he focuses on nightgame in bars and clubs and concludes that
+One already existing cost analysis of game is [Free Northerner 2012](https://freenortherner.wordpress.com/2012/06/12/economic-analysis-of-casual-sex-prostitution-vs-game/ "Economic Analysis of Casual Sex – Prostitution vs Game"), he focuses on nightgame in bars and clubs and concludes that